tbang618/RustGuides/Rustlings/Rustlings3.md

 ```
 If successful, then the value of variable `qty` is the number wrapped in `Ok`.
 Otherwise, `qty` is `Err(ParseIntError)`.

-To figure out whether `qty` holds `Ok` or `Err`, the straightforward solution is to use a match statement and destructure either the value or error.
+To figure out whether `qty` holds `Ok` or `Err`, the straightforward solution is to use a match statement:
 ```Rust
     match qty {
         Err(e) => Err(e),